The Life of a Digital Nomad

 64. Unplug to reconnect

-You can’t have quality time if you’ve got your heads buried in your phones, video games, or laptops.
+You can’t have quality time if you’ve got your head buried in your phones, video games, or laptops.
 You can certainly enjoy those things with one another, but commit to spending some time together screen-free as well.
 If you’re out to lunch, make a no-screen policy so that you can actively listen to one another.

 65. Show that you’re loyal